MatthewKennedy/spree_product_feed/README.md

 4. Restart your server

   If your server was running, restart it so that it can find the assets properly.

+## instructions

+Once installed this extension allows you to add individual products to an  RSS feed found as yourstoredomain.com/products.rss, this can then be submitted to Google Merchant Centre.

+You will notice that you have an option to add a unique barcode to the master product, and its variants.
+This is a requirement for most products passed into Google Merchant Center.

+If you have an item such as clothing that requires a gender and age field to be passed into the products feed, please create the relevant property as below, and they will appear in your feed data.

 ## Testing